 Bus Service from KT to Kuantan

-The popular Thai restaurant, Sara's Kitchen is located at a walking distance from the hotel.
-The restaurant is packed at dinner time and serve amazing seafood and Malay dishes.
+The popular Thai restaurant, Sara's Kitchen is located within walking distance of the hotel.
+The restaurant is packed at dinner time and serves amazing seafood and Malay dishes.
 Make sure to be early for dinner as the restaurants get very busy by the evening.

 Sara's Kitchen Kuantan

-SA Mosque is also located in the downtown area of Kuantan City.
-This is interesting area to explore on foot and there are a number of nice roadside cafes, restaurants, hotels and shopping Malls.
-The mosque is built on Moorish-Ottoman architecture and is painted with light blue colour.
-The mosque is one of the major landmarks of Kuantan reflecting interesting history of Islam in the region.
+Sultan Ahmad Mosque is also located in the downtown area of Kuantan City.
+This is an interesting area to explore on foot and there are a number of nice roadside cafes, restaurants, hotels, and shopping Malls.
+The mosque is built on Moorish-Ottoman architecture and is painted in light blue colour.
+The mosque is one of the major landmarks of Kuantan reflecting the interesting history of Islam in the region.

 Sultan Ahmad Mosque Kuantan

-East Coast Mall is a major Megal Mall located in the city centre.
+East Coast Mall is a major Megal Mall located in the city center.
 The famous Zenith Hotel is located right next to the Mall.
-Shopping Malls has a number of international brands, clothing stores, cafes and food outlets.
-A number of other Malls are located at a walking distance from East Coast Mall.
-It is surprising to such a massive infrastructure investment in a relatively low populated town.
+Shopping Malls have a number of international brands, clothing stores, cafes, and food outlets.
+A number of other Malls are located within walking distance from East Coast Mall.
+It is surprising such a massive infrastructure investment is in a relatively low-populated town.

 East Coast Mall Kuantan

 Kuantan City is expanding with a large investment in manufacturing projects on the outskirts of the city.
 The region is expected to attract people from all across Malaysia.
 ECER a special economic zone is expected to create 90000 jobs by 2020.
 The city's infrastructure is designed to cater to this economic expansion.

 You will find very little activity in the city in mid-week.
 However, it is quite enjoyable to explore the central business district on foot.

 Berjaya Megamall Kuantan